dennisinteractive/drupal_console_commands/README.md

 	Runs *composer install*.
 Alternatively, it will run *composer update* if there is a composer.lock.
 - drupal **site:settings:db** *site-name*
 	Creates *settings.db.php* in the *web/sites/default* folder.
 This file contains DB credentials and should not be committed.
+- drupal **site:phpunit:setup** *site-name*
+	Creates *phpunit.xml* in the root.
+This file contains PHPUnit configuration and should not be committed.
+- drupal **site:behat:setup** *site-name*
+	Creates *behat.yml* in the *tests* folder.
+This file contains Behat configuration and should not be committed.
 - drupal **site:settings:memcache** *site-name*
 	Creates *settings.memcache.php* in the *web/sites/default* folder.
 This file contains Memcache configuration and should not be committed.
 - drupal **site:db:import** *site-name*